Mining and Milling Trades at Risk of Asbestos Exposure

 Laws to Help Sick Employees

-If you’ve been exposed to the mineral while on the job and develop an asbestos-related condition like lung cancer or other illness, the company responsible may be legally required to provide you with financial compensation.
+If you’ve been exposed to the mineral while on the job and develop an asbestos-related condition like lung cancer or other illness, the company responsible may be legally required to provide you with financial compensation for treatment.

 Talk to an experienced attorney about your potential case.